There are various ways of going about this, but I think I'll take an easy way out. By dividing through by the cosine, I'll get a tangent:

 The sine takes on this value at and also at .
 Then my solution is:

-Expect to need to factor (especially quadratics) and to use trig identities.
+Expect to need to factor (especially quadratics) in order to solve some trig equations, and also expect to need to use trig identities.
 Don't be afraid to try different methods; sometimes your first impulse doesn't lead anywhere helpful, but your second guess might work fine.
-And pay particular attention to any oddly complex examples in your textbook, as these may hold hints about what tricks you will need, especially on the test.
+And pay particular attention to any oddly complex examples in your textbook, as these may hold hints about what tricks you will need, especially on the next test.